mu2/google-container-engine-dse/README.md

 	kubectl logs datastax-opscenter-rc-5qjv6
 	kubectl logs --previous datastax-opscenter-rc-5qjv6

+You can also check your cluster is running from the command line:

+	kubectl exec datastax-node-0-n1yqu nodetool status

+To get an interactive session to a node you can run:

+	kubectl exec -it datastax-node-0-8yk87 /bin/bash

 To get the external IP of the OpsCenter machine (running on port 8888) use the following command.
 You can then open a web browser to that ip and port to view OpsCenter.

 	kubectl get services